'We need you': GOP hunts for new voters in Trump territory

-SLIPPERY ROCK, Pa. — President Donald Trump's campaign has a bold theory for how he will win reelection: It can tap a universe of millions of supporters who did not vote for him in 2016 but will do so this time.
+SLIPPERY ROCK — President Donald Trump's campaign has a bold theory for how he will win reelection: It can tap a universe of millions of supporters who did not vote for him in 2016 but will do so this time.

 Supposedly, these voters are overlooked by polls that show Trump consistently trailing Democrat Joe Biden.
 They are mostly the white working class from factory towns, farms and mining communities that Trump has elevated to near-mythic status as the "forgotten Americans."